ScriptBasic/WinPBX/docs/Oxygen/Intrinsic Functions.md

 # <a name="atan"></a>atan

-Returns the principal value of the arc tangent of *y*/*x*, expressed in radians.
-One radian is equivalent to 180/PI degrees.
+Returns the arctangent of the ratio *y*/*x*, where *y* is the vertical coordinate and *x* the horizontal coordinate.
+The result is withing the range of -Pi to Pi. `atan` is the inverse of the `tan` function.
+The returned angle is measured in radians (not degrees).

 #### Syntax